Krakor92/some-custom-dataviews/jukebox/README.md

 It means the following: "Filter on every music.md files that contains a field named `artist` which contains a link to the current file"

+The pros of this method compared to the previous notation is that if at some point you decide to rename your artist file, it won't break the view

 ##### Advanced use case for filter and sort